pymupdf/PyMuPDF/docs/document.rst

     PDF only: Insert an empty page.

     :arg int pno: page number in front of which the new page should be inserted.
-Must be in *1 < pno <= page_count*.
+Must be in `1 < pno <= page_count`.
 Special values -1 and *doc.page_count* insert **after** the last page.

     :arg float width: page width.
     :arg float height: page height.

     :rtype: :ref:`Page`
     :returns: the created page object.
+Be aware that the page numbers of pages after the inserted one will have changed after method execution.
+For the same reason, **all existing page objects will be invalidated.** Using them will lead to exceptions.

   .. index::
      pair: fontsize; Document.insert_page